+Up-to-date status assignments are available on the CNA website at: https://cnac.ca/co_codes/co_block_status.htm

 Special NRUF has been requested to capture utilization information prior to launch of TBP.
+The CNA is preparing the exhaust and utilization results for submission to CRTC staff approval before publishing.

 Carriers are in the process of updating their LSMS and SOA profiles to support TBP.